Aerrind/task-manager/README.md

 T.A.S.K Master is a web-based task management application designed to help university students manage their tasks and assignments effectively.
 By utilizing a combination of Greedy-Heuristic algorithms and the Weighted Sum Model (WSM), this application prioritizes tasks based on deadlines, complexities, and required efforts to enhance productivity and reduce stress.

+## Getting Started
+1. Insert necessary details to the respective fields such as Task Name (string), Deadline (date), Complexity Level (int) and Effort Level (int).
+2. Press 'Add Task' button to add the information to the list of tasks below.
+3. To sort the list of tasks, press the 'Prioritize' button.
+The sorted list of tasks will appear in the right panel of the web app, from high priority to low.

 ## Features
 **Priority Scoring**: Assigns scores to tasks based on deadlines and other criteria to determine their urgency and importance.